Postgraduate College Regulations

 Corpus should not only be a pleasant place in which to live but should also provide a stimulating environment for study and research, and it is the custom for postgraduate life to run with the minimum of restrictions.
 The principal rule governing the conduct of postgraduate members of the College is the common sense need to respect the living and working conditions of others.
 This applies mainly to sensible restriction of noise, and care in the use of kitchens and other communal facilities.
 The maintenance of pleasant conditions depends on you.
 Visitors are also expected to comply with these requirements.

-The document “Postgraduate Domestic Arrangements” (available on the Corpus website and from the Graduate Office) includes a number of common sense strictures relating to the use of facilities in Leckhampton.
+The document “Postgraduate Domestic Arrangements” includes a number of common sense strictures relating to the use of facilities in Leckhampton.
 Although postgraduates are not normally resident within the main College buildings in Trumpington Street, when graduates are within the confines of this part of College they are expected to cooperate fully with requests or instructions made by the Porters or other members of the College staff.
 The Undergraduate College Rules are not applicable in every regard to postgraduates but many of the regulations apply equally to undergraduate and postgraduates.
 The principle regulations that apply to postgraduates, and that may not be fully covered in Postgraduate Domestic Arrangements, include:

 A member of the Domestic Staff will visit postgraduate student rooms on a regular basis to carry out routine cleaning procedures.
 Persistent failure by a student to give reasonable access will be reported to the Tutor for Advanced Students for appropriate action.